tibs/why-I-quite-like-Ruby/ruby-slide-notes.rst

-For a start, since Ruby thinks about sending messages to objects, it seems quite reasonable to intercept a message, either one that would normally not correspond to a method, or one that would be specified by the class or one of its super classes (or interfaces - I haven't mentioned interfaces before, but they're another thing that Ruby has - DO I NEED TO CHECK WHAT I MEAN HERE / EXPLAIN A BIT MORE?).
+For a start, since Ruby thinks about sending messages to objects, it seems quite reasonable to intercept a message, either one that would normally not correspond to a method, or one that would be specified by the class or one of its super classes (or interfaces).

-But secondly, the *mechanism* for monkey patching is not the same (DOUBLE CHECK THIS - I'M WRITING FROM MEMORY).
+But secondly, the *mechanism* for monkey patching is not the same (I'm deliberately hand-waving here, as I haven't gone back and checked the details of this).

 In Ruby changing the behaviour of an object at run-time also inserts a "shim" layer around that object - the monkey patching is kept much more hygenic (and introspectable?) than in Python.

-In some respects, Python can only monkey patch by doing very low level manipulations, wherea Ruby has proper support for it.
+In some respects, Python can only monkey patch by doing very low level manipulations.
+Ruby has better support, as we shall see.

-That doesn't mean one should go wild with this - it can still be a practical problem - but Ruby has definitely thought more about what should be possible to do cleanly here.

 Caveat
 ------